 There has always been Fake News

 World crises are not new to us.
 In our short lifespans, there have been multiple genocides, such as in Bosnia and Rwanda, and immense droughts and mass starvation, as in Somalia.
-We have experienced multiple economic recessions.
-But a pandemic as devastating as the current coronavirus is something we only know from history books.
+We have experienced multiple economic recessions and violence and injustice continues against our brothers and sisters in East Turkestan, Kashmir, Palestine, and beyond.
 Along with its impact on our lives, it also shapes our thinking.
-And with the increase of that impact, we also see an increasing awareness of intentional lies and conspiracy theories that are trying to harm us as much as the virus itself.,
+And with the increase of that impact, we also see an increasing awareness of intentional lies and conspiracy theories.,

 Islamic anthropology, the way Islam conceptualizes the human, is one of optimism as opposed to pessimism, as seen in its rejection of the concept of original sin.
 But Islam also promotes realism; it is not naïve.
 People hurt others and can be truly evil.
 And one of these harms is that a lot of people lie.
 But as a prophetic tradition states, this behavior should not become natural for a believer:

 The believer has a nature with a multitude of dispositions and lying and being traitorous are not among them.

 Lying has always been seen as an evil within the intellectual history of mankind.
 Only in certain exceptional circumstances has it been viewed as acceptable or even necessary, such as to ward off an immense harm like the loss of life.
 Within the Islamic ethical tradition (akhlāq), lying (kadhib) is described thus:

 It is an evil (sharr) composed of empty speech, for it communicates a conviction without any truthfulness and possibly causes harm.
 So to mention [any form of lying] makes one responsible for blame and is devoid of usefulness and is just frivolous behavior.